JinkiJung/g1128-service-specification/README.md

 # action-md2pdf

-A repository for testing GitHub Actions turning md to pdf.
+A repository for testing GitHub Actions turning md to a nicely-formatted pdf.